 Be sure to get your tickets online, for no tickets are sold at the gate.
 You will also be asked what entry time you want.
 My suggestion is to arrive early for two reasons:

 1. I highly recommend you purchase your entry tickets for early in the morning when the crowds are less.
-Also, this international known attraction is popular so that the early bird can move around the grounds so much easier.
+Also, this internationally known attraction is popular so that the early bird can move around the grounds so much easier.

-2. Wear a hat and suntan lotion for the radiating rays of the sun are stronger than you realize.
+2. Wear a hat and suntan lotion, for the radiating rays of the sun are stronger than you realize.

 As you walk through the gates, the brilliant colors of the blooming flowers cause you to stop and gaze over the scene spreading out before you.
-The breathtaking view begs for you to capture the setting on your camera but wait.
+The breathtaking view begs you to capture the setting on your camera but wait.
 There is so much more to explore.
 Your journey has just begun.

 If you have family members who have a challenge walking, you will want to purchase tickets to ride the wagon through the fields.
 Don't worry.
 They have stops where you can get off and get up close and personal with the blooms.

 Once the ride is over, you will want to walk through the various sets built by volunteers and enriched with flowers planted by the Master Gardeners.
-It is no wonder these fields are a desired and popular sight for weddings, after hours.
+It is no wonder these fields are a desired and popular sight for weddings after hours.
 Talk about an Instagrammer's dream.

 There is more to explore, but I just wanted you to get a sense of these gardens and encourage you to plan a trip there.

 If you love Backroads, here's a suggestion.
 I put Sage, California, into the GPS, for I saw on the map that it would take me home and through Fallbrook without much freeway driving.
 (Still smiling, Sage is literally a T in the road.)
 At the T, turn left and enjoy the country scenes with ranches and vista views.